Ruislip Lido Railway: Operations

 The railway generally operates on a 'one engine in steam' principle on most days, operating throughout the year on weekends and daily during half terms and school holidays.
 From the first Sunday after New Year's Day until mid February, the railway closes for 6 weeks for the annual maintenance shutdown, allowing the opportunity for unhindered access to the railway to complete infrastructure projects and renewals that would not be possible with trains running.

 On busy days when there is demand and sufficient volunteers available multiple trains can be run, using either a radio control system or a token working system.
 When operating multiple trains under radio control, one of the railway's qualified controllers will operate the control office at Woody Bay.
 Trains are given permission to enter different block sections via radio from the controller, who records train movements on a graph.
 No two trains can be in the same section at one time, except under caution for the purpose of one assisting the other.

 The standard multiple train service is for two passenger trains, either both of 9 carriages or one 10 and one 8 carriage train; both use all 18 of the railway's carriages.
 Radio control can accommodate more than two trains if required, and also facilitate different / unusual movements where necessary.
 On two occasions during late 2016, two separate Permanent Way trains were run along with the standard passenger train, leading to three trains on the line with only Haste Hill for passing, leading to careful planning and coordination being required.

-Special events are run throughout the year, with either a 'Teddy Bear Picnic' or 'Easter Eggspress' running around Easter time, a railway 'Open Day' traditionally held in May, and the popular 'Santa Specials' event held over 4 days in the lead up to Christmas.
+Special events are run throughout the year, with either a 'Teddy Bear Picnic' or 'Easter Eggspress' running around Easter time, 'Open Days' traditionally held in May and September, and the popular 'Santa Specials' event held over 4 days in the lead up to Christmas.

 The railway is run entirely by unpaid volunteers with young rail enthusiasts involved in its operation.
 The railway has various departments looking after specialist areas within the railway.
 Locomotives and rolling stock are maintained in the workshop at Woody Bay by dedicated teams of volunteers.
 The railway also has its own team of volunteer permanent way staff who maintain the track.